silanis/esl.sdk.net/README.md

 esl.sdk.net
 ===========

+eSignlive (eSignature) SDK for .Net.
+Add e-signatures to your .Net-based apps.
+For detailed documentation, see https://developer.esignlive.com.

 After cloning the eSignLive .NET SDK you will notice the signers.json file is missing in sdk\Silanis.ESL.SDK\SDK.Examples.Tester.
 You will need to add this file with the following information, replacing {your_api_key} and {eSignLive_instance_url} with the correct values for your testing environment.

 ```json